 Montgomery, L.M.
 Around the Hearth: Tales of Home and Family.
 Edited by Joanne Lebold.
 Originally selected by Rea Wilmshurst.
 Halifax: Nimbus Publishing, 2022.

 Around the Hearth: Tales of Home and Family is a posthumous collection of short stories by L.M.
-Montgomery that was edited by Joanne Lebold (formerly Joanne Wood), from a selection that Rea Wilmshurst had completed before her death in 1996.
+Montgomery that was edited by Joanne Lebold (formerly Joanne Wood), from a selection that Rea Wilmshurst had made before her death in 1996.
 It consists of seventeen stories that were originally published in periodicals between 1895 and 1935.
-The book is scheduled to be published as a trade paperback by Nimbus Publishing in May 2022.
+The book was published as a trade paperback by Nimbus Publishing in June 2022.

 Over many years of careful research and meticulous compiling of resources, Joanne Lebold has curated a collection of short fiction that showcases all the warmth and charisma Montgomery’s fans have come to cherish, and offers a rare glimpse into some of the beloved author’s lesser-known works.
 Includes seventeen short stories originally published between 1895 and 1935.